BenAyedSeeksAI/readmees/FinBert Yiyanghkust.md

 #### Finbert-fls
 Forward-looking statements (FLS) inform investors of managers’ beliefs and opinions about firm's future events or results.
 Identifying forward-looking statements from corporate reports can assist investors in financial analysis.
 ###### what is forward looking statements?
-It is any statement about future plans and perspectives labels :
+It is any statement about future plans and perspectives.

+The labels :
 1. Specific-FLS
 2. Non-specific FLS
 3. Not-FLS.